scriptbuzz/aws-iot-esp32-arduino/README.md

 NOTE: Update the program global variables to reflect your AWS resource names.

-**Prerequisite**
+**Prerequisites**
 * AWS Account
-* WiFi connection SSID and password.
+* Create an AWS IoT Thing
-* Arduino IDE and USB drivers
+* Install the Arduino IDE and USB drivers
-* USB cable to connect the ESP32 to your development computer.
 * ESP32 microcontroller development board.
 I am using the Adafruit HUZZAH32 but you can use other models so long as you find a compatible board setting in the Arduino IDE Board Manager.
 * Sensors and/or actuators, if you wish send messages and commands back and forth between AWS IoT and the ESP32 to read sensor values and control pins on the ESP32 via MQTT.
 I am using the ESP32's built in hall effects sensor to pass those readings to AWS IoT.
 I am also using the ESP32's built in LED to send commands from the cloud via MQTT to the ESP32.
+You can use your own sensors and control devices and attach then to the ESP32.
 * ESP32 firmware to be updated then uploaded/flashed
   * The C++ firmware code file: https://github.com/scriptbuzz/aws-iot-esp32-arduino/blob/master/mbx-iot-esp32.ino
   * The associated secrets.h file: https://github.com/scriptbuzz/aws-iot-esp32-arduino/blob/master/secrets.h